 The COVID-19 pandemic will have enduring repercussions.
 Each person’s story adds a unique thread in recording this global event.

 We Want to Hear from You

 You are living through a historic event and we want to capture your stories.

 Do you wonder what it may have been like to live through the Spanish Flu or the Civil War?
 Future Washingtonians are going to want to know what happened throughout the COVID-19 pandemic.
-They’re going to wonder how we coped with the suddenly vacated office buildings, closed restaurants, and curtailed services.
-They’ll want to know stories of personal consequences such as canceled graduations, postponed weddings, and school closures.
-They’ll be curious about what we did during the Stay Home/Stay Healthy orders, and how we managed to come together to help one another, and how we moved forward amidst recurring waves of the virus.
+They’re going to wonder how we coped with working and schooling from home, business closures, and curtailed services.
+They’ll want to understand personal consequences.
+They’ll be curious about how we came together to help one another, and how we moved forward amidst recurring waves of the virus.
 Your story matters.

 Documenting COVID-19 History for the Future